-Eric Maurer is a senior consultant with RMI’s electricity program, where he specializes in the financial and strategic analysis that underpins carbon strategy development.
+Eric Maurer is a manager with RMI’s electricity program, where he specializes in the financial and strategic analysis that underpins carbon strategy development.
 Eric’s research work is currently focusing on understanding the business case related to the scale (i.e., centralized vs. distributed) at which different generation assets are built.

 Work at RMI